tichmangono/complex-app/README.md

 - use separate file `.env` to store connection string and flexible port number, needs `dotenv` package
 - `npm install bcrypt` for hashing user passwords
 - `npm install express-session` for sessions and cookies
+- `npm connect-mongo` to store sessions into mongodb